Back to Blog

 What the Enneagram is

 The Enneagram is a personality system built around nine core motivations.
-While MBTI categorizes behavioral patterns, the Enneagram looks one floor below behavior — at the unconscious drives and deep fears that shape the patterns.
+MBTI sorts you by behavioral patterns.
+The Enneagram looks one floor below that — at the unconscious drives and the deep fears that produce the patterns in the first place.
 Each type belongs to one of three centers: Instinctive, Feeling, or Thinking.

-For what it's worth, the Enneagram is not a clinical instrument.
-The healthiest way to use it is as a gentle self-observation lens, not a verdict.
+For what it's worth, this isn't a clinical instrument.
+The healthiest way to use it is as a gentle self-observation lens, never a verdict.

 🔥 Instinctive Center (8, 9, 1)